kubescape/kubescape/docs/multi-architecture-image-scanning.md

           image: registry.example.com/team/api:v2
 ```

 Both variants are scanned.
-OR branches that do not fully constrain OS and architecture are treated as ambiguous.
-When Node platforms are available, Kubescape scans every observed platform rather than trusting a partial answer.
+OR branches that do not fully constrain OS and architecture are evaluated against the observed Node platforms.
+Kubescape scans only observed platforms that satisfy the platform expressions in at least one required branch.

 ## CI recommendations